 Companies must submit their foreign worker quota requests to the Ministry of Labour between September and November each year.

 It is also worth remembering that you need a work permit to obtain 1 and 3 month EB extensions.
 For 6 and 12 month ones, you are only required to show a current letter of employment.
 Don’t think this is a loophole though; computer systems and information sharing improving rapidly here.
 If you want to stay in Cambodia long term, be legal!
+The renewal deadline for work permit in 2019 is April 30.
+However, you can still apply for the renewal after passing the deadline, but you have to pay 40,000 riels (around $10) per day for the penalty.

 Finally, keep in mind that Cambodia is continually evolving into a more mature economy, and so is its legal system, so nothing is really set in stone and some of the information above may have changed by the time you read this.